-Celebrities are starting to take over the honky-tonk scene on Lower Broadway.
+Celebrities and country music stars have taken over the honky-tonk scene on Lower Broadway.
 What better way to celebrate being in Nashville than visiting some of the stars’ bars?
-Enjoy brilliant menus, skyline-high rooftops, top-notch live music, and memorabilia at each spot.
-Don’t fret–these bars are still just as rowdy and fun as the other honky-tonks, but with a little extra touch from those who dreamed them up.
+Enjoy delicious food and drinks, skyline-high rooftops, top-notch live music, and memorabilia at each spot.
+Don’t fret—these bars are still just as rowdy and fun as the other honky-tonks, but with a little extra touch from those who dreamed them up.
 Who knows, maybe you’ll even run into a star visiting their own bar!
-Without further ado—your celebrity bar crawl itinerary.
+Here is Nashville Guru’s guide to the top celebrity bars in Downtown Nashville.

 Celebrity Bar Crawl in Nashville